vansharma1/jiomart-coupon-checker/README.md

 A simple web app to **generate random 10-character coupon codes** and **test them against JioMart’s coupon API**.
 Built with **Bootstrap 5 + Plain JavaScript** and deployed on **Vercel**.

+### ⚠️ Rate Limit Warning

+The JioMart API may enforce strict rate limiting.

+ - Each coupon request is delayed by 5 seconds in this webapp to reduce risk of 403 Forbidden errors.
+ - 10 coupon request is allowed per 1 / 2 minutes as per api limit.

+Sending too many requests too fast may cause:

+  - Temporary IP bans
+  - Blocked auth tokens
+  - Permanent denial of service

 ---

 ## ✨ Features